The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 // JwtClaimsBuilder builder1 = Jwt.upn("Alice");

-// Builder created from the existing claims
+// Create a builder from an existing claims file

 JwtClaimsBuilder builder2 = Jwt.claims("/tokenClaims.json");